-Prerequisites: PHYS1002 and MATH1032.

-Note/s: Available only in program 2503.
+Prerequisites: PHYS1002 and MATH1032 or MATH1231 Note/s: Available only in program 2503.
 It is desirable that students taking this unit have a background in geology.
 Field work of one day is a compulsory part of the subject.
 Students will incur personal costs.
+This is a servicing subject taught within courses offered by other schools or faculties.